 So what’s a person to do?

 Think of it this way: The scores are all accurate depending on the scoring model and when it was last updated.
 But things change, and credit is fluid.
 Free credit scores are best used as more of a guide than a precise figure.
 The point is to track your credit score to make sure it’s moving in the right direction by always paying your bills on time and in full.
-(You can get two of your credit scores, updated each month, for free on Credit.com.)
+(You can get two of your credit scores, updated every 14 days, for free on Credit.com.)

 “There are hundreds of credit scores, and they are for educational purposes,” says credit coach and Credit.com contributor Jeanne Kelly.
 “Each of these varies on how the credit score is calculated.”